 (1) RULEMAKING.-Notwithstanding any provision of chapter 6 of title 5, United States Code, or the Paperwork Reduction Act of 1980 (44 U.S.C.
-3501 et seq.), not later than 1 year after the date of enactment of this Act, the Commission shall, pursuant to its authority under section 16(b) of the Consumer Product Safety Act (15 U.S.C.
-2065(b)), promulgate a final consumer product safety rule to require each manufacturer of a durable infant or toddler product-
+3501 et seq.), not later than provision of Deadline.
+1 year after the date of enactment of this Act, the Commission shall, pursuant to its authority under section 16(b) of the Consumer Product Safety Act (15 U.S.C.
+2065(b)), promulgate a final consumer product safety rule to require each manufacturer of a durable infant or toddler productregistration form with each such product;